PrestaShop/docs/src/content/1.7/modules/sample_modules/extending-symfony-form-with-upload-image-input-field.md

 }
 ```

 Lets run `composer install` from terminal/command line and see `vendors` folder appear.
+After adding `autoload` field, you have to re-run this command `composer dump-autoload`.
+See https://getcomposer.org/doc/01-basic-usage.md to learn more about basic usage of composer.

 ### Module class and constructor

 {{% notice note %}}
 It is important to require `autoload.php` like `require_once __DIR__ . '/vendor/autoload.php';`
 for module to install correctly if you plan to create a service class like we will create `SupplierSecondImageUploader`.
-However if you register that class as a service in the `.yml` file then you can skip this require_once.
+We need it because we reuse constants between classes and currently PrestaShop modules do not support autoloading
+ them by default even the service is registered in `config/services.yml`
 {{% /notice %}}

 ```php